xshen053/MemoCheat/Readme.md

 This is _A more flexiable Task Planner_

-you can add your task(memory), and it will automatically calculate review points based on `Ebbinghaus's Forgetting Curve` and show the next time you need to review on a calendar!
+you can add your task(memory), and it will automatically calculate review dates based on `Ebbinghaus's Forgetting Curve` and show the next time you need to review on a calendar!

 Still Under development!!